+12-27-11.
 No person, organization, candidate, political committee, or political party may give or accept a contribution unless the name and residence address of the contributor is made known to the person receiving recipient of the contribution.
 Any contribution, money, or other thing of value received by a candidate, political committee, or political party from an unknown source shall be donated to a nonprofit charitable organization.
-No person, organization, candidate, political committee, or political party may accept from a person a contribution of more than five hundred dollars (\$500) in the aggregate in a calendar year unless the occupation and current employer of that person disclosed to the recipient at the time the contribution is made.
+No person, organization, candidate, political committee, or political party may accept from a person a contribution of more than five hundred dollars in the aggregate in a calendar year unless the occupation and current employer of that person disclosed to the recipient at the time the contribution is made.
 A violation of this section is a Class 2 misdemeanor.

-(12-27-12.)
-Disguised contributions prohibited Misdemeanor
+12-27-12.
 No person or organization may make a contribution in the name of another person or organization, make a contribution disguised as a gift, make a contribution in a fictitious name, make a contribution on behalf of another person or organization, or knowingly permit another to use that person's or organization's name to make a contribution.
-No candidate may accept a Section 13.
-That § 12-27-13 be amond to the section is a Class 1 misdemeanor. contribution disguised as a gift.
-This section shall not be read to prohibit a person from assigning a Democracy Credit to a Participating Candidate or to prohibit a Participating Candidate from
+No candidate may accept a contribution disguised as a gift.
+This section does not prohibit a person from assigning a democracy credit to a participating candidate, pursuant to sections 45, 46, and 48 of this Act and commission regulation, or prohibit a participating candidate from redeeming a democracy credit, pursuant to section 58 of this Act and commission regulation.
+A violation of this section is a Class 1 misdemeanor.